mashijie1028/events-caption.pytorch/README.md

   ```

   * You could change the file path in python source code files according to your own file system.
-  * You could change the hyper-parameters in `config.py` to change the features of event dataset, for example, the mean and variance of contrast threshold and noises.
+  * You could change the hyper-parameters in `configs.py` to change the features of event dataset, for example, the mean and variance of contrast threshold and noises.
   * To save storage, removing the image folders if necessary, merge the two files together is also recommended.

 * Now, you have already completed the generation and preparation of data.

+* **Note: change the file path variable in the source code file `*.py` if needed.**

 ## Train and Evaluate